 The RCC’s work focuses on four main target groups.
-The first group of beneficiaries are the competition authorities of South-East Europe and the majority of the CIS countries.
-This group consists of the competition authorities of Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Kazakhstan, Kosovo*¹, Kyrgyzstan, North Macedonia, Moldova, Montenegro, Romania, Serbia and Ukraine.
-The work targeting these economies is regarded as the core activity of the RCC.
-These economies have all progressed with the development of their competition laws and policies, but are at different stages in this process.
-As a consequence, the needs for capacity building differ among the involved non-OECD member economies and this necessitates a broad approach to competition outreach work.
-Major capacity building needs in these regions include:
+The first group comprises the competition authorities of South-East Europe and Central Asia, including Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Kazakhstan, Kosovo*¹, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Romania, Serbia, Ukraine, and Uzbekistan.
+Supporting these economies is considered the RCC’s core activity.
+While all have made progress in developing competition laws and policies, they are at different stages of implementation.
+Consequently, capacity-building needs vary across these non-OECD member economies, requiring a broad and flexible approach to competition outreach.

 • enhancing analytical skills in competition law enforcement,